silicon-heaven/shv-doc/src/rpctransportlayer.md

 # RPC transport layer

 RPC messages can be transmitted over different layers.
-What they have in common is that they transfer messages in the following format:
+What they have in common is that they transfer messages `data` in the following format:

 ```
 +--------+-------------+